RuMaxwell/rumlisp-ts/examples/rumlisp_lang_spec.md

 **`(slice <List> <start:Number> <end:Number>)` -> `<List>`**

+Gets a slice of the list.

 **`(del-ins <List> <start:Number> <count:Number> <insert:List>)` -> `<List>`**

+Deletes a number of items of the list at a point, and then insert several items at the same point.

 **`(+ <List>...)` -> `List`**

-Concatinates lists to form a new list.
+Concatenates lists to form a new list.

 The input lists are not modified.